czottmann/obsidian-actions-uri/docs/routes/quarterly-note.md

 ## `/quarterly-note/get-current`
 Returns today's quarterly note.

+<span class="tag tag-version">v1.4+</span> **Please note:** `result-properties` might be empty if Obsidian can't process the note's front matter.
+This can happen if the front matter is malformed or if the note contains a YAML block that is not front matter.

 ### Parameters
 In addition to the base parameters (see section ["Parameters required in/ accepted by all calls"](../parameters.md)):